Advertising: Maybelline case study and wider reading

 The Score hair cream advert heavily reinforces stereotypes of a patriarchal society.
 The brand's identity consists of masculine supremacy and believing in yourself.
 These stereotypes are reinforced by the words in the article 'masculine scent' and 'made by men' which discard any hesitation or doubt a potential consumer may have about the cream giving them any femininity.

-4) Applying Stuart Hall's reception theory, what does the article suggest the preferred and oppo
+4) Applying Stuart Hall's reception theory, what does the article suggest the preferred and oppositional readings could be for the Score hair cream advert?

 The article suggests that the preferred/dominant reading of the Score hair cream advert is that any heterosexual male can achieve anything he wants by using this product.
 This includes power, control, sex appeal and amazing hair.